"Devaney said the SEDC

 decisive thumb.

-things.
 They create a colorful villain with a well-documented history of odd behavior.
-Moreover,
+Moreover, they

-they posit a highly personal motive for the firings – Sterling's burning desire for vengeance –
+posit a highly personal motive for the firings – Sterling's burning desire for vengeance – that

 If a jury ever hears this mother of all termination cases – each plaintiff is asking for a minimum